When you hear the word feedback, what do you feel?

-I feel all of these emotions when I’m about to receive feedback.
+All of these emotions run through me when I’m about to receive feedback.
 That’s why positive feedback feels so…

 In this guide, I will show you how to give positive feedback to colleagues in a way they will never forget.
-The trick is to use ♦️diamonds♦️.
+The trick?
+Use ♦️diamonds♦️.

 Give Positive Feedback to Colleagues with the SBIR Framework.

-Putting words together to give positive feedback is hard!
-You know the emotions you feel but lack the words.
+Giving positive feedback is hard!
+You know what you feel but lack the words.

 To organize my thoughts, I use the SBIR Framework.
 This acronym defines the structure of how to deliver positive feedback:

-- Situation: State the specific situation where you observed the behavior.
+- Situation: State the specific event where you observed the behavior.

 - Behavior: Explain the precise behavior you saw.

-- Impact: Describe the exact impact the person’s actions had on you.
+- Impact: Describe the exact impact the person’s actions had on you or others.

 - Request: State the explicit request you would like to make of the person.

-I love this framework as a way to give feedback.
-It creates a structure that forces you to explain the contextual information.
-You need to explain the situation, the specific behavior, and how it directly affected you.
-I’ve had great success with the people who receive feedback in this form.
+I love using the SBIR framework when giving feedback.
+It forces you to use contextual and specific information.
+You need to explain the situation, the exact behavior, and how it directly affected you.
+I’ve had great success with the people who’ve received feedback in this form.